up42/docs/source/up42-blocks/processing/kmeans-clustering.rst

 Block type: ``PROCESSING``

 This block provides a simple `unsupervised classification <https://en.wikipedia.org/wiki/Cluster_analysis>`_ algorithm
 - K-Means clustering.
-It will create a set number of clusters in each dataset and classify each pixel into one of them.
+It will create a given number of clusters in each dataset and classify each pixel into one of them.
 Nodata pixels in the input dataset will not be excluded during the clustering.
-If the nodata value has a large distance from all other pixels (measured by the Frobenius or L2 norm), all nodata pixels will likely form a separate cluster.
+If the nodata value has a large distance from all other pixels (measured by the `Frobenius or L2 norm <https://en.wikipedia.org/wiki/Matrix_norm#Frobenius_norm>`_), all nodata pixels will likely form a separate cluster.
-Notdata pixels will in the end result masked as nodata in the output, regardless of the cluster they belong to.
+Nodata pixels will in the end result masked as nodata in the output, regardless of the cluster they belong to.

 .. warning::
    This block can only process imagery **up to size of 1.2GB** size, since it requires the entire